A year earlier, Japan had been the world’s third-largest producer of nuclear energy. Nuclear supplied more than a quarter of the nation’s electricity.

 So when the new government came into power, it released a policy called the “Tidö Agreement.”

-The agreement says that nuclear plants must be guaranteed the right to produce electricity.
+The agreement says that nuclear plants must be guaranteed the right to produce carbon-free electricity.

 - And if Sweden forces a plant to close, “the owners must be entitled to compensation.”